Pylons/pyramid/docs/tutorials/bfg/index.rst

-Prior iterations of :mod:`pyramid` were released as a package named :mod:`repoze.bfg`.  :mod:`repoze.bfg` users are encouraged to upgrade their deployments to :mod:`pyramid`, as, after the first final release of :mod:`pyramid`, further development on :mod:`repoze.bfg` will cease.
+Prior iterations of :mod:`pyramid` were released as a package named :mod:`repoze.bfg`.  :mod:`repoze.bfg` users are encouraged to upgrade their deployments to :mod:`pyramid`, as, after the first final release of :mod:`pyramid`, further feature development on :mod:`repoze.bfg` will cease.

 Most existing :mod:`repoze.bfg` applications can be converted to a :mod:`pyramid` application in a completely automated fashion.